Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 #### Be open to feedback.

-A Pull Request is an invitation to discussion, not merely a proposal for integration.
+A Pull Request is an invitation to *discussion*, not merely a proposal for integration.
 Questions, suggestions, and alternative ideas are part of the collaborative learning process and should be welcomed as opportunities to improve both the project and our shared understanding.